haani-niyaz/puppeteer/README.md

 Add a `.puppeteer.yml` file to your ansible repo.
 An example is provided below:

 ```
 # Mandatory to provide environments
 control_repo:
   # List of environments in 'environments' directory.
-  # if sub directories exist, seperate them with '/' i.e: 'aws/dev'
+  # If sub directories exist, seperate them with '/' i.e: 'aws/dev'
   environments:
    - dev
    - test